CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-03-22-aws-simulation.md

 > [deepracer-for-cloud](https://aws-deepracer-community.github.io/deepracer-for-cloud/) provides a quick and easy way to get up and running with a DeepRacer training environment in AWS or Azure, using either the Azure N-Series Virtual Machines or AWS EC2 Accelerated Computing instances, or locally on your own desktop or server.

 That is a good option: train your car locally for any number of hours and then just upload the model.
-What else can be done?

 But what if you want to gain more control of your car?
 Or you want to somehow incorporate `Behavioral cloning` and train your car with manual steering and velocity inputs in hope that it will have a better performance than with random inputs of RL?
 Or you just want to simply simulate a car, race track and play with it?